 A great way of representing statistical data in Excel is by using a box plot.
-If the data in a data set are interrelated to each other than showing them in a box plot is a wonderful idea.
+If the data in a data set are interrelated to each other then showing them in a box plot is a wonderful idea.
 It helps to visualize the distribution of data.
 A modified box plot is slightly different from a normal box plot.
 In this article, we will show you how to make a modified box plot in Excel.

 Modified Box Plot

 The main difference between a modified box plot and a standard box plot lies in terms of showing the outliers.
 In a standard box plot, the outliers are included in the main data and cannot be differentiated from the plot.
-But, in a modified box plot, users can differentiate outliers from the main data by seeing the plot, as the plot displays outliers as points far from the whiskers of the plot.
+However, in a modified box plot, users can differentiate outliers from the main data by seeing the plot, as the plot displays outliers as points far from the whiskers of the plot.

 In this article, you will see the step-by-step procedures to make a modified box plot in Excel.
-Also, after making the box plot, we will analyze the plot in terms of different values found from our data set.
+Also, after making the box plot, we will analyze the plot in terms of different values found in our data set.

 Step 1: Preparing Data Set